maplibre/maplibre-rs/docs/src/development-guide/building.md

 In order to run this app on macOS you have to open the Xcode project at `./apple/xcode`.
 You can then run the app on a macOS.
 During the Xcode build process cargo is used to build a static library for the required architecture.

-*Hint: Right now only arm64/aarch64 devices are supported*

 ## Web (WebGL, WebGPU)